nikoa-a/CodeProblems/problems/RomanToInteger/README.md

 ## Roman to Integer

+Given a roman numeral, convert it to an integer.

+---

 Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M.

 | Symbol  | Value |